jeroenrijsdijk/concertina/README.md

 https://thesession.org/  had many .abc files, but therae are many other sites.

 For plotting results, chunky_png is needed.
+See .png for an example.
+Red is Pull, Blue is Push.

 Please note:
  1. $tinakeys  depends on YOUR concertina.
 The note of the buttons on yours can be different from mine!

- 2. this scripts only plots one winner; a few lines earlier you see what possible minor variantions are worth trying: the notes with '??' have more options.
+ 2. this scripts only plots one winner; a few lines earlier you see what possible variations are worth trying: the notes with '??' have more options.
 You see option button 25 of 28 to play A2:
   - 28 is in 12 routes,
   - 25 in 2 routes.